jellyfishsolutions/lynx-admin-ui/README.md

 #### `AdminType.AjaxSelection`

-Indicates that the field can only have a set of values, dinamically loaded using an ajax request.
+Indicates that the field can only have a set of values, dynamically loaded using an ajax request.
 It uses the select widget updated with the `Select2` library in order to provide a searchability of the options.
 This type is intended to be used when the set of values is huge, or/and if options searchability is needed.
-It is also necesary to specify the [`searchRequest` parameter](#searchRequest-parameter).
+It is also necessary to specify the [`searchRequest` parameter](#searchRequest-parameter).
 Example:

 ```